elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/basic-math-operators-in-javascript.md

 ---

-### If, you have two strings and you want to sum up the two values.
-What process would you use to convert both strings to numbers to ensure that they are not concatenated as a string?
+### If you have two strings and wish to add their values together.
+What technique would you use to convert both strings to integers to prevent concatenating the values into a single string?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We can use unary plus or the number object to convert the strings to numbers and then attempt to sum the two values.</div><br />
+  <div><strong>Interview Response:</strong> We can use a unary plus or the number object to convert the strings to numbers and then attempt to sum the two values.</div><br />
-  <div><strong>Technical Response:</strong> Since, both numbers are strings `(“4” + “4” = “44”)`.
+  <div><strong>Technical Response:</strong> Since both numbers are strings (“4” + “4” = “44”).
 You can use an implicit or explicit approach to solve the problem.
-The implicit approach requires the use of unary plus applied to the left and right operand `(+“4” + +“4” = 8)`.
-The second approach is the explicit use of the built-in Number Object `(Number( “4”) + Number( “4”) = 8)`.
+The implicit approach requires the use of unary plus applied to the left and right operand (+“4” + +“4” = 8).
+The second approach is the explicit use of the built-in Number Object ((Number( “4”) + Number( “4”)  = 8).
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />